mozambique-api/regions/README.md

-# regions
-Api for all provinces, districts and locality or neigborhoods of Mozambique
+# Api for all provinces, districts and locality or neigborhoods of Mozambique